 Depending on your roof’s orientation and water consumption, a Solar Hot Water System has the potential to reduce water heating costs by up to 95%.

-If you have a SolarEdge solar PV system you also have an option to install an energy diversion device, which diverts excess solar power to heat your water without the need to purchase a separate solar hot water system.
+If you have a SolarEdge solar power system you also have an option to install an energy diversion device, which diverts excess solar power to heat your water without the need to purchase a separate solar hot water system.

 Solarpro started as a solar hot water company in 2009.
 We pride ourselves on our hot water installations and don’t cut corners.
 We only use copper piping (no cheap plastic) and 13mm wall pipe lagging to reduce heat loss.
 All pipework is installed in discrete pipe ducts or in the wall’s cavity where possible, and all exposed pipework on the roof is fitted in a special UV proof solar pipe lagging.

-They can use one of several user-friendly modes to manually turn the device on/off, or switch to Timer or Scheduler operation.
+You can use one of several user-friendly modes to manually turn the device on/off, or switch to Timer or Scheduler operation.
 Excess solar can also be prioritised to the hot water device before other devices, ensuring your Hot Water generation benefits most from available solar energy.

 - Increases self-consumption by diverting excess solar energy to the hot water tank